-Having practiced for over 25 years, Dr. Wetherby has conducted neuropsychological evaluations and written educational recommendations for countless children.
+Having practiced for over 25 years, Dr. Wetherby has conducted IQ testing and neuropsychological evaluations and written educational recommendations for countless children.
 She has always been known for writing useable reports with functional recommendations, in addition to helping solve unclear diagnostic situations.
-Her Orlando practice has been located in the Metrowest area for 11 years.

-Reasons parents seek neuropsychological evaluations for their children:
+Reasons parents seek IQ testing for their children:

 - Not achieving up to potential

 Sometimes, parents want to map their gifted child’s strengths and weaknesses.
 No matter the situation, the goal is to help every child reach his or her potential.
 Knowing a child’s cognitive strengths and weaknesses from IQ and neuropsychological testing can be invaluable.

 Dr. Wetherby evaluates patients from pre-k through college.

 In regard to additional professional background, Dr. Wetherby has served as an expert witness in high profile criminal cases, including a school shooting case, and has helped write juvenile law.
 She has also presented to multiple professional organizations such as the National Academy of Neuropsychology, American Psychological Association, and American Psychology Law Society.
 She is the co-founder of the educational website IEPAcademy.com, which helps parents learn how to receive accommodations and support for their children in school – including information for advocating, accommodating, and strategizing – for academics, behavior, anxiety, and more.